jimfinnis/DiamondApparatus/README.md

 (with **Topic::isValid()**).
 Otherwise, we can wait for new data to arrive or wait for data only if there is no data yet.
 This is done by setting the **wait** value:
-- **GET_WAITANY** waits until the topic contains data, and will not block block at all if the topic contains even old data.
+- **GET_WAITANY** waits until the topic contains data, and will not block at all even if the topic contains old data.
 Use this for routine access to topics.
 - **GET_WAITNEW** waits until new data arrives, and will block if the topic contains no data or old data.
 Use this to wait for updated data.